 SENT::<I_PRO_0_<number:0|lemma:I|possessor:0|case:0|genre:0|person:0|politeness:0|type:P|token:I|> am_VERB_1_<number:0|mode:0|lemma:be|genre:0|tense:0|person:0|type:S|token:am|> a_DT_2_<number:0|lemma:a|possessor:0|genre:0|person:0|type:0|token:a|> man_NOUN_3_<number:S|lemma:man|genre:0|person:3|type:C|token:man|> ._SENT>

 -fa gives rise to a full represention of the depedency-based analysis.
 Each triplet is associated with two pieces of information: morpho-syntactic features of both the head and the dependent.

-dp.sh to generate a file with the same input (a tagged text) but with some corrections proposed by the grammar.
+-c generates as output with the same format as the input (a tagged text) but with some corrections proposed by the grammar.
 This option is useful to identify and correct regular errors of PoS taggers using grammatical rules.

--conll gets an output file with the format defined by CoNLL-X, inspired by Lin (1998).
+-conll generates an output with the format defined by CoNLL-X, inspired by Lin (1998).
 This format was adopted by the evaluation tasks defined in CoNLL.